 It’s on regular rotation as part of my weekly ingredient prep.
 Add it to breakfast egg bakes for your weekly meal prep, my easy one-pan sausage and rice, or savory cottage cheese bowls!

-If you haven’t started making your sausage yet, let this post be your sign!
-My Italian chicken sausage recipe is incredibly easy and can be used in a variety of dishes.
-This is truly one of the easiest recipes you’ll ever make.
+This Italian chicken sausage recipe is incredibly easy and can be used in a variety of dishes.
+If you’ve never made homemade sausage, you’ll be surprised how easy it is!
 Combining the chicken, seasonings, and olive oil takes just a few minutes.
 The most time-consuming part of this recipe is allowing the meat to rest, a crucial step for achieving optimal flavor.

 You have complete control of the ingredients when you make sausage from scratch.
 Love garlic?
 Add more.
 Like things spicy?
 Spice it up!
-When you know how to make chicken sausage, you never have to settle for bland, boring meat again.
-Italian sausage is versatile—and it’s not just for pasta!
+Italian chicken sausage is versatile—and it’s not just for pasta.
+Swap out the seasoning to make it work for the dish you’re using it in.
 I’ll give you ideas below.

 Italian Chicken Sausage Recipe

-Traditional sausage is delicious, but chicken Italian sausage cuts down on calories and saturated fat while still giving you that hearty, savory flavor we all love.
+Traditional pork sausage is delicious, but using ground chicken reduces calories and saturated fat while still giving you that hearty, savory flavor we all love.
 The most important part of this recipe is to season generously.
-We want a mouthwatering, flavorful sausage, so don’t be afraid of seasoning.
+We want a mouthwatering, flavorful sausage, so don’t be afraid to season it.
 This recipe freezes beautifully and is ideal for meal prep, especially if you’re seeking high-protein options.

 Step-by-Step Instructions